Leo Dupont: Holy Face devotions

 Apart from his charitable activities, Dupont is perhaps best known for spreading devotion to the Holy Face of Jesus.
-He is sometimes referred to as the Apostle of the Holy Face.

 Dupont made frequent donations to the Carmelites in Tours and managed their business affairs.
-He thus heard of the reported visions of Jesus and Mary by the Carmelite nun Sister Marie of St Peter from 1844 to 1847.
-Sister Marie was portress of the Carmel.
-They had in common a devotion to the Infant Jesus; Sister Marie would give Dupont copies of The Little Gospel which he would then distribute.
+He thus heard of the reported visions of Jesus and Mary by the Carmelite nun Mary of Saint Peter from 1844 to 1847.
+Mary of Saint Peter was portress of the Carmel.
+They had in common a devotion to the Infant Jesus; Mary of Saint Peter would give Dupont copies of The Little Gospel which he would then distribute.

 Based on this, Dupont started to burn a vigil lamp continuously before a picture of the Holy Face of Jesus based on the painted image on the Veil of Veronica.
 Dupont used that image because the existence of a clear image on the Shroud of Turin was not known to anyone at that time for the somewhat faded image of the face on the Shroud can not easily be seen with the naked eye and was only observed in May 1898 via the negative plate of Secondo Pia's first photograph.

-In 1851 Dupont formed the "Archconfraternity of the Holy Face" in Tours.
+In 1851, Dupont formed the Archconfraternity of the Holy Face in Tours.
 He prayed for and promoted the case for a devotion to the Holy Face of Jesus for around 30 years.
-The documents pertaining to the life of Sister Marie of St Peter and the devotion were kept by the Church and not released.
-Yet Dupont persisted.
-Eventually, in the year 1874 Charles-Théodore Colet was appointed as the new Archbishop of Tours.
-Archbishop Colet examined the documents and in 1876 gave permission for them to be published and the devotion encouraged, shortly before Dupont died.
-Dupont's followers have attributed the release of the documents to the power of prayers of Dupont over the previous 30 years.
+In 1874 Charles-Théodore Colet was appointed Archbishop of Tours.
+Archbishop Colet examined the documents pertaining to the life of Mary of Saint Peter and the devotion and in 1876 gave permission for them to be published and the devotion encouraged, shortly before Dupont died.
+After Dupont's death, the archbishop turned his oratory into a chapel, the Oratory of the Holy Face.

 Death and veneration

-By the end of his life Dupont had donated most of his fortune to a number of charities, from the Carmelites to various orphanages, Society of Saint Vincent de Paul and the Little Sisters of the Poor.
+By the end of his life, Dupont had donated most of his fortune to a number of charities, from the Carmelites to various orphanages, Society of Saint Vincent de Paul and the Little Sisters of the Poor.

 Leo Dupont died in 1876, aged 79.
 Upon his death, his house on Rue St. Etienne was purchased by the Archdiocese of Tours and turned into the Oratory of the Holy Face.
-Archbishop Colet approved of an order of priests called the Priests of the Holy Face to administer to the chapel.
-The order was canonically erected in 1876 and Father Peter Javier, a friend of Dupont, was appointed as its director.
+Archbishop Colet approved of a congregation, called the Priests of the Holy Face, to administer to the chapel.
+The congregation was canonically erected in 1876 and Father Peter Javier, a friend of Dupont, was appointed as its director.